kyleboas/tacticsjournal.com/_posts/2024/04/2024-04-23-bologna-rotate-to-free-calafiori.md

     <figcaption>Figure 2.1 - Riccardo Calafiori is closed down.</figcaption>
 </figure>

-Roma gave Calafiori a lot of space to receive initially, before the pass, when the goalkeeper or Lucumi had the ball, but the pressing trigger was the press into Calafiori.
+Roma gave Calafiori a lot of space to receive initially, before the pass, when the goalkeeper or Lucumi had the ball, but the pressing trigger was the pass into Calafiori.
 They forced Calafiori into a mistake early in the game from this pressure.

 Bologna had to free Calafiori and open that space wide.